AlejandraPereira/AlejandraPereira/README.md

 ## 👩‍💻 About Me

 Frontend developer with a passion for building clean, modern websites and obsessed with the details that make a great user experience.
 I love turning complex problems into simple, effective solutions.
-When I'm not coding, you'll find me exploring new design trends or enjoying a good cup of coffee ☕
+When I am not coding, you will find me exploring new design trends or enjoying a good cup of coffee ☕

 ---